jvick1/student_t_var_cvar/README.md

 This project implements Value at Risk (VaR) and Conditional Value at Risk (CVaR) using the Student’s t-distribution, capturing fat-tailed behavior commonly observed in financial returns ($BTC).
 The pipeline is organized to clearly separate raw data, log returns, distribution fitting, and visualization for reproducible risk modeling.

-# Updates
-For additional functionality check out this [repo](https://github.com/jvick1/crypto-risk-engine/tree/main).
-It takes this base project and allows users to select their desired coin.

 # Folder Structure
 ```graphql
 student_t_var_cvar/